ahutch95/m4-markdown/exercise-1/README.md

 See `complete` branch for an example.

-,,,
-Listen to the MUSTN'TS, child,
-      Listen to the DON'TS
+>Listen to the MUSTN'TS, child, Listen to the DON'TS.
-      Listen to the SHOULDN'TS
-The IMPOSSIBLES, the WONT'S
+>Listen to the SHOULDN'TS, The IMPOSSIBLES, the WONT'S.
-      Listen to the NEVER HAVES
-Then listen close to me-
+>Listen to the NEVER HAVES, Then listen close to me-
-      Anything can happen, child,
+>Anything can happen, child, ANYTHING can be.
-ANYTHING can be
-,,,

 This is [the link](http://quotes.wiki/listen-to-the-mustnts-child-listen-to-the-donts-listen-to-the-shouldnts-the-impossibles-the-wonts-listen-to-the-never-haves-then-listen-close-to-me-anything-can-happen-child-anythi/ "Poem") to more info on the poem.